jkgo232/Gizmo-Analysis/README.md

 ## Overview

-This repository contains Python tools to extract and measure galaxy propertiesas described below for each script included.
-These were created for independent personal use and are indented for review only - they require significant edits before they would be appropriate for general application to GIZMO snapshots.
+This repository contains Python tools to extract and measure galaxy properties as described below for each script included.
+These were created for independent personal use and are intended for review only - they require significant edits before they would be appropriate for general application to GIZMO snapshots.

 ## Usage